The Voice (American TV series) season 19

 The nineteenth season of the American reality television series The Voice premiered on October 19, 2020, on NBC.
 Blake Shelton, Kelly Clarkson and John Legend returned as coaches for their nineteenth, sixth, and fourth seasons, respectively.
 Gwen Stefani rejoined the panel for her fifth season, after being replaced by Nick Jonas the previous season.
 Meanwhile, Carson Daly returned for his nineteenth season as host.

 Starting from this season, the studio version of all performances are released on YouTube Music instead of iTunes as before.
 Due to the ongoing COVID-19 pandemic in the United States, the bonus multiplier for downloads is not present for the second consecutive season as performances being recorded away from the studios; additionally, the entire season is filmed without a physical studio audience.

-Carter Rubin was named winner of the season, marking Gwen Stefani's first and only win as a coach and Rubin as the youngest male winner (and second-youngest winner overall at the time of his victory, only behind season fourteen's winner Brynn Cartelli).
-After five attempts, Stefani also became the fourth female coach to win the competition, following Christina Aguilera, Alicia Keys, and Clarkson.
+Carter Rubin was named the winner of the season, marking Gwen Stefani's first and only win as a coach and Rubin as the youngest male winner (and second-youngest winner overall at the time of his victory, only behind season 14's winner Brynn Cartelli).
+After five attempts, Stefani also became the fourth female coach to win the competition, following Christina Aguilera, Alicia Keys, and Kelly Clarkson.